He Will Break Your Heart: Tony Orlando and Dawn version

 When Orlando and the other members of Dawn (Telma Hopkins and Joyce Vincent Wilson) were waiting in the lobby to go on at a Golden Globes award ceremony, Orlando spoke with Faye Dunaway and her then-husband, Peter Wolf, lead singer for The J. Geils Band.
 To pass the time, the two began singing various R&B songs from the '60s, including Butler's "He Will Break Your Heart", which the couple recommended that the group record on an upcoming album.
 Orlando contacted Mayfield requesting permission to do a remake, but to change the song's title to the opening lines, and Mayfield gave his permission.
-Billboard ranked it as the No. 18 song for 1975.
+Billboard ranked it as the No. 19 song for 1975.

 Their version topped the Billboard Hot 100 chart on May 3, 1975, and remained there for three weeks.
 The song also went to No. 1 on the US adult contemporary chart for one week in 1975.
 It was later certified gold by the RIAA.
+It marked the group's third and last chart-topper on the Billboard Hot 100 chart.

-Another track from the same 1975 album was adapted from an Italian hit by Giorgio Gaber from two years prior entitled Far Finta di Essere Sani recorded in English as Tomorrow's Got to be Sunny.
-Even though the song did not chart, it became a concert favorite.
+Another track from the same 1975 album was adapted from an Italian hit by Giorgio Gaber from two years prior, entitled "Far Finta di Essere Sani", recorded in English as "Tomorrow's Got to be Sunny".